Why Talent Isn’t Everything When It Comes To Building A New Skill

 In summary, the researchers state that “the promotion of a growth mindset can nurture individuals to learn.”
 The mind is a powerful thing.

-Defining Success
+Defining success

-So what does success mean to you?
+So, what does success mean to you?
 Is it about being better than everyone else in the field?
 Or does it mean being at the top of your personal abilities and engaging in activities that make you happy?
 Is it enough to know that you’ve worked hard and have improved your skills as a result?
 Think about what you really want to prioritize.
-If you are trying to take home the Olympic gold medal in a sport you’ve just picked up, you may have to accept that those who have the combination of natural talent plus years of practice will likely have the edge.
+If you are trying to take home the Olympic gold medal in a sport you’ve just picked up, you may have to accept that those who have the combination of natural talent plus years of practice will likely have a head start.
 But opening yourself up to other definitions of success can help you get joy and satisfaction from the learning process rather than focusing on where your skills are lacking in comparison to others.

 We know that hard work is a crucial part of improving a skill, talent, or ability, regardless of what level of proficiency may come naturally to you.
 What else can you do to help yourself along in the process?
 Here are a few tips.